Grande Prêmio Brasil Caixa de Atletismo

-The Grande Prêmio Brasil Caixa de Atletismo is an annual athletics event in Belém, Brazil as part of the IAAF World Challenge.
+The Grande Prêmio Brasil Caixa de Atletismo (or Grande Prêmio Internacional Brasil Loterias Caixa de Atletismo) is an annual athletics event in São Paulo, Brazil as part of the World Athletics Continental Tour.
 It was first organized in 1985, held at the Estádio Ícaro de Castro Melo, São Paulo.
 From 1998 to 2009 IAAF classified the Grande Prêmio Brasil Caixa de Atletismo among IAAF Grand Prix meetings.
+From 2010 to 2019 it was part of the IAAF World Challenge.